Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.0.7 =
+* Feature: Underline emails that are converted to an image (Cutsomizable)
+* Feature: Integration for the Google Site Kit plugin - https://wordpress.org/plugins/google-site-kit/
+* Feature: Integration for the events calendar plugin - https://de.wordpress.org/plugins/the-events-calendar/
+* Tweak: Softening the regex to recognize spaces before the closing tags

 = 2.0.6 =
 * Feature: Fully integrated with Foggy Email to protect your real email address: https://foggy.email/